kasemdeautsch/pp2/README.md

 ![](/assets/images/readme/testing/header.png)

 - The Game Options
-  - The game options contains a clear instructions an a choice to play Rock, Paper or Scissors
+  - The game options contain a clear instructions and a choice to play Rock, Paper or Scissors
   - The choices section is an interactive Buttons that allow the player to click and then choose the appropriate role.